jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="minlength" %}

 <a name="validate"></a>You can also use [Python] code to validate an
 input field.
-To do so, add a `validate` directive to the field description that refers to the name of a [function] that returns `True` (or something that [Python] considers "true") if the value is valid, and `False` (or something that [Python] considers "not true") if the value is invalid.
+To do so, add a `validate` field modifier that refers to the name of a [function] that returns `True` (or something that [Python] considers "true") if the value is valid, and `False` (or something that [Python] considers "not true") if the value is invalid.

 {% include demo-side-by-side.html demo="validation-test" %}